-Omnichannel is the new buzzword in the customer service industry, and everyone is trying to get a piece of the action.
+Omnichannel is the new buzzword in the customer service industry.
+Everyone is trying to get a piece of the action.
 However, is this hype real, and do you need to become the next expert in it?
-In layman’s terms, an omnichannel solution integrates all your customer service channels in one place to maintain context and end siloed conversations.
+In layman’s terms, an omnichannel solution integrates all your customer service channels in one place.
+This maintains context and end siloed conversations.
 It also allows your team to quickly reference who the customer is, what conversations they’ve had and what they may have bought from you in the past.
 In short, yes, omnichannel is all that, and more.
 But how do you know when it’s time to switch to omnichannel customer service?
 If you’re wondering whether you’re in need of an omnichannel customer service solution, below are some tips on what you should look out for:

 Another telltale sign you need to integrate your customer service channels: if your team is delivering inconsistent support across channels.
-Do you make customers repeat their issue over the phone if they’re transferred to another person?
+Does your customer service have customers repeat their issues when customer transferred?
 Or, say a customer emails you about an issue, doesn’t receive a response, and now they’re calling you but you have no idea they already emailed you.
 Customers don’t know which channel to trust and in an age of distrust in companies, that’s a mistake companies can’t afford to make.

 At Call Pageboy, we offer omnichannel services.
 Find out more here.